django-crispy-forms/django-crispy-forms/docs/helpers.rst

 Overriding layout objects templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Django-uni-form provides a set of layout objects, that have been thoroughly designed to be flexible, standard compatible and support Django form features.
+Django-uni-form provides a set of :ref:`layout objects`, that have been thoroughly designed to be flexible, standard compatible and support Django form features.
 Every Layout object is associated to a different template that lives in `templates/uni_form/layout/` directory.

 Some advanced users may want to use their own templates, to adapt the layout objects to their use or necessities.
 There are two ways to override the template that a layout object uses.